 I was pulling weeds, outside my front porch, on a beautiful summer night before the dark swept away the light.
 I had a purpose—remove the weeds in order to allow the plants I want there to have a chance to grow.
 Larry (my husband) sat with me, weeding too.
 He (a significantly more structured person than me) is pretty methodical. […]

-In a well-written novel or drama series, we learn about the characters’ personalities as they’re slowly revealed to us.
+In a well-written novel or drama series, we learn about the characters’ personalities as they’re slowly revealed.
 As we go more “in-depth” with them, we observe how they walk through life and begin to understand what makes them tick—what causes them to act the way they do.
-Their “characters” are being developed right […]
+Their “characters” are being developed right before our […]

 The sun has just set and it’s that “ in between” time—not bright and not completely dark.
 I sit on a rocking chair, alone on the front porch.
 As I listen to the wind come up the mountain, I begin to study the different trees and shrubs around me.
 They each remind me of people […]